History & Timeline

 The Google Document

 As the next progressive step from Notepad, we created a Google Document titled “The Oldschool Runescape Blacklist”.
 Google proved to be very helpful and its usage would be continued later down the road.
-With the help of Trevor (Oblv Trev) – leader of Oblivion and Jack (Jumanji), co-leader of Oblivion, we collected the names from at least five of the most popular OldSchool clans at that time.
+With the help of some majorly influential clan leaders, we collected the names from at least five of the most popular OldSchool clans at that time.
 These clans were happy to share their Blacklist with us.
 In no time we had a Google Doc list of scammers up and running and we were in business.
 Right away we found ourselves dealing with all sorts of scam ordeals.
-It was a blast!
 We spent all day writing comments for as many scammers that we could get info on, collecting as much evidence as possible.
 The original document can be viewed here.

 The OSRS Blacklist Site

-A few months into what had proven to be a successful Blacklist document, I decided that it was time for an official website.
-Little by little I worked on building the site while still maintaining the document.
-At this point my original partner in the blacklist, Trev, had become occupied with other duties in his life and had to step down from his active role in the blacklist, along with his co-leader Jack.
-Fortunately, a cool guy and clan leader named Steve from Exigence decided to assist us in maintaining the Blacklist.
-Steve proved to be a Blacklist expert!
+A few months into what had proven to be a successful Blacklist document, we decided that it was time for an official website.
+Little by little we worked on building the site while still maintaining the document.
+At this point RS Justice’s original partner in the blacklist had become occupied with other duties in his life and had to step down from his active role in the blacklist.
+Fortunately, another charitable individual decided to assist us in maintaining the Blacklist.
+This individual proved to be a Blacklist expert!
 The new site was released in no time and helped get the word out on scammers to an even greater degree.
 The original OSRS Blacklist website can be viewed here.

 Utilizing Google Sheets

 August, 2014 — We decided to implement Google Spreadsheets into the OSRS Blacklist website.
 This was a large project to undertake, but it would definitely prove to be worth the effort.
-With new admins Tracy and Elise (Domina) now on the team, efforts were distributed well and our duties were being carried out with ease while still having time to undertake this big project.
+Efforts were distributed well and our duties were being carried out with ease while still having time to undertake this big project.
 Our reasons behind this move were many.
 The main reasons were flexibility and efficiency.
 Having the blacklist on a Google Spreadsheet (basically Excel) would give us much more control over the data stored on the sheet.
 And not only us, but our viewers too!
 With the spreadsheet, any information on the blacklist could be searched across not only the main blacklist but through other sheets too.
 Viewers would be directed to the exact characters they were searching for – this was a feature not available even on the OSRS Blacklist website itself.
 The utilization of Google Sheets definitely made a huge impact on the efficacy of the website.
 In fact, we were so fond of the new Spreadsheet that we decided to move a few other features of the website to Spreadsheets.
 These included the Name Changes page, the Added Names page, and a section of the Participating Clans page.
 The original blacklist spreadsheet can be viewed here.

 WordPress and RS Justice